lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 008.md

 ## 8 Marpenoth
 We arrive in [[Witchcross]] after an uneventful trip.
 And we head for the [[Crossing Inn]], which is in the west of the village.

 The disappearnces happened a week ago, on the first day of the drums.
 Those started to happen from the east.
 Might be as far away as the Twilight Marshes.
-They happen throughout the whole night, and at the beginning of the day people,
+They happen throughout the whole night, and at the beginning of the day people, with their ecomplete lifestock vanish.
+They have a few clues, riverside people hear stuff from the river and fear that a monster made lair in the river.
+Others think its a monster from the marshes.

 # Loot: